 McCall, his wife, and their three children, ages 3 to 8, love to hike the Siler Bald Trail, which can be about five or nine miles, depending on where you access it.
 “Unless you’re a seasoned hiker and are used to more mileage, I always recommend accessing it from Wayah Gap,” he says.
 “You’ll walk along the Appalachian Trail for almost two miles, which drops you out at what’s called Snow Bird Gap, the base of a big long grass field that leads up to Siler Bald.”

 The second option is to hop on 64 West and access the Appalachian Trail at Winding Stair Gap.
 “It’s about 4.5 miles from the Winding Stair side to Siler Bald, so this hike is almost a 9-mile round trip,” McCall says.

 On two Saturdays during the holidays, you can go walking in a winter wonderland — downtown Franklin, that is.
 Downtown shops feature living window displays (think live musicians), Santa Claus waits to hear your wishes, and free carriage rides and train rides give kids and parents alike a romantic tour of downtown.

 With a total of 1,503 seats — including 62 box seats — this performing arts center in the heart of downtown Franklin can host just about every imaginable event.
 Whether you like large-scale theatrical productions or intimate movies and lectures, you’ll find it here.
 After a day of shopping or hiking, plan to settle in and enjoy a show.
-This year’s scheduled winter events include The Adventures of Winnie the Pooh, The Nutcracker, Merry Christmas Darling: Carpenters’ Christmas, and Christmas with the Isaacs.
+This year’s scheduled winter events include Disney’s Beauty and the Beast, and Rudolph the Red Nose Reindeer — The Musical.

 Get an updated listing of upcoming events to help you plan your trip.